liyonghelpme/Bounce/README.md

 <h3>Abstract</h3>

-Bounce is a lightweight, fast, and open-source 3D physics engine for games.
+Bounce is a lightweight, fast, and open-source 3D physics engine for games; it simulates rigid bodies and supports general convex polyhedras.

 Bounce is released under the <b>zlib</b> license.